Structured Data Templates

 }

-2. It is possible to generate a fonctional URI by appending a hash (#) at the end of the web page URL, followed by a string of characters that acts as a unique identifier for an event entity on the page (this string is called a fragment identifier.
-Let’s take this fictional example: https://mypresentingorg.ca/events/eventname/#e1324.
-In this exemple, the web page’s URL (and URI) is https://mypresentingorg.ca/events/eventname/, while the string e1324 is an identifier that uniquely identifies an event in the websites events listing.
+is an identifier that uniquely identifies an event in the websites events listing.
 Any character string is fine, as long as it is unique within the website’s domain.
 For example, it could be a local identifier in the website’s database.
 It could also be the date and time of the performance.
-It is not necessary for the fragment identifier to point to a tail anchor within the page’s body (for example, an id or name attribute): as long as the character string that follows the hash is unique, this satisfies the requirement of a canonical URL in the context of Schema.org.
-More information
+It is not necessary for the fragment identifier to point to a tail anchor within the page’s body (for example, anid

-3. A bridge identifier is a globally unique persistent identifier (i.e., an identifier expressed as a permanent and dereferenceable URI) that is used by several information systems and can thus help reconcile entities across systems.
-Bridge identifier therefore play a crucial role in enabling data sharing across systems.
+A bridge identifier is a globally unique persistent identifier (i.e., an identifier expressed as a permanent and dereferenceable URI) that is used by several information systems and can thus help reconcile entities across systems.
+Bridge identifiers therefore play a crucial role in enabling data sharing across systems.
 The ISNI, the Wikidata ID and the Artsdata ID are relevant bridge identifiers in the performing arts domain.
 The URIs of these bridge identifiers can resolve to either a web page (readable by humans) or RDF data (readable by machines) that provide descriptive information about the entity.
-For more information, consult these Recommendations Regarding Unique Persistent Identifiers in the Performing Arts
+For more information, consult these Recommendations Regarding Unique Persistent Identifiers in the Performing Arts. ↩